ritual-net/infernet-monorepo/infernet_services/services/torch_inference_service/README.md

 ```
 This is meant to let services handle both CHAIN and OFFCHAIN data.
 For more info, see Infernet Node documentation.

-Currently, the torch ml inference service only supports OFFCHAIN data.
-The data field therefore expects json input.
-Depending on the Inference Workflow, the schema of the json may vary.

 For TorchInferenceWorflow, we expect a json dict that confirms to:

 ```python